 Domain 3 - Administrative Leadership Competency 008 - The principal knows how to apply principles of effective leadership and management in relation to campus budgeting, personnel, resource utilization, financial management, and technology use.

-Marketable Skills-Masters in General Education
+Marketable Skills-Masters in Educational Leadership

-- 1. MED General students will develop writing skills for effective communication. - 2.
-MED General students will develop research skills to promote life-long learning. - 3.
-MED General students will demonstrate an understanding of diversity.
+- 1. Students will develop writing skills for effective communication and leadership. - 2.
+Students will develop research skills to promote life-long learning. - 3.
+Students will demonstrate an understanding of diversity.